amiaopensource/vrecord/README.md

 To install vrecord, run the following commands:

-`$ brew tap amiaopensource/amiaos` {taps the homebrew recipes of the amiaopensource account}
+`brew tap amiaopensource/amiaos` {taps the homebrew recipes of the amiaopensource account}

-`$ brew install vrecord` {installs vrecord and the other programs that it requires}
+`brew install vrecord` {installs vrecord and the other programs that it requires}

 Once vrecord has been successfully installed, you can update it to the latest release by first running:

-`$ brew update` {updates all of your Homebrew recipes to the latest versions}
+`brew update` {updates all of your Homebrew recipes to the latest versions}

 Then running:

-`$ brew upgrade vrecord` {downloads the latest release of vrecord and the latest releases of any other packages it depends on}
+`brew upgrade vrecord` {downloads the latest release of vrecord and the latest releases of any other packages it depends on}

 Alternatively you can run:

-`$ brew upgrade` {this command will upgrade all of the programs you've installed through Homebrew}
+`brew upgrade` {this command will upgrade all of the programs you've installed through Homebrew}

 Thus far installing vrecord on Linux has not been successful.